A. Program Overview

 - At the time of an award, an invoice for the company cash contribution plus HST* will be sent to the company.

 - Company-based fellows: OCE funds will flow directly to the company.

 - Intern/Fellow must have employee status at the company for the duration of the internship/fellowship.

-- Upon approval of the application, OCE will release a payment equal to the value of the award minus holdback amount as per below:
+- Upon approval of the application, OCE will release a payment equal to the value of the award minus a 25% holdback of OCE contribution.

 - The holdback will be released upon project completion and receipt of the following: progress and final reports, proof of payroll for the intern/fellow (must include the intern/fellow’s name, company/institution name, payment periods and amounts e.g., fellow pay stub, payroll print out, T4/T4A) and attestation from the financial officer/signing officer of the applicant organization regarding the use of funds.

 - Projects must be in the area of connected vehicle and autonomous vehicle related technology sector.

 - Projects must have an R&D component and have clearly defined activities, milestones and outcomes.